geopastore/geopastore.github.io/_posts/2025-12-05-WesternStates.md

   <h2>Bonus</h2>
   <p>
     There is an Italian guy (if you know, you know) attempting to participate three times in a row (without shortcuts).
 He obviously has the same probability to get in with one ticket as everyone else (1 in ~287).
-But statistically, the event of participating in 2024 with 4 tickets, 2025 with 1 ticket and (hopefully) 2026 with 1 ticket is ~0.00004% or 1 in 250,000,000. <strong>Western States lottery — let us dream!</strong>
+But, the statistical event of participating in 2024 with 4 tickets, 2025 with 1 ticket and (hopefully) 2026 with 1 ticket, is ~0.00004% or 1 in 250,000,000. <strong>Western States lottery — let us dream!</strong>
   </p>